-Whether you’re slinging bottles of your in-house hot sauces or selling branded t-shirts and tote bags, a retail area requires space, and your space requires planning.
+Whether you’re slinging bottles of your in-house hot sauces or selling branded t-shirts and tote bags, a retail area requires space, and that space requires planning.

-Where you place your retail space within your restaurant will depend on the type of space you have, but the retail space itself should feel distinct from the dining room itself and follow retail sales principles that encourage browsing and product pairing.
+Where you place your retail area within your restaurant will depend on the type of space you have, but the retail area itself should feel distinct from the dining room and follow retail sales principles that encourage browsing and product pairing.

 The layout above has multiple display options, lots of room for browsing, and makes it easy for counter staff to keep an eye on what’s happening in the space.

 12. But First, Coffee

 We tend to think of our space in square footage, but if you cubed that footage, consider how much space you could gain.

 Floor plans in 3D are a great way to explore the ways you can use vertical space.
 The kind of art and light fixtures you choose – which contribute to your over ambiance and aesthetic – are directly affected by the height of your ceilings, so getting a 3D picture will help you plan.

 This 3D floor plan of a small cafe allows the owners to get a clear visual of what the finished product will look like, how choices for the wall decor, window signs, and lighting keep the venue on brand and make a limited space feel more open.